karakuscem/java-exercises/README.md

 ## Java Email Creator

-This app creating a e-mail string and random password.
+This app creating an e-mail string and random password.
 It is a beginner project for Java